AI for utilities: use cases and examples

 AI for utilities

 Considering the artificial intelligence’s potential to enhance human productivity, 92% of Energy & Utilities companies are either already invested in AI or will do so in the next two years, obtaining competitive advantages.
-Nearly two-thirds (67%) of energy executives are realizing AI benefits in creating better customer experiences, and more than a half (55% and 53%) in improved decisions making and innovating products and services, PWC reports.
+Nearly two-thirds (67%) of energy executives are realizing AI benefits in creating better customer experiences, and more than a half (55% and 53%) in improved decision making and innovating products and services, PWC reports.

 As artificial intelligence tends to be an auspicious technology to play a key role in the future of energy & utilities, let’s dive into AI use cases that bring the most profit.